georgeslabreche/opssat-smartcam/README.md

 ##### 3.2.2.2.
 The App
 - The SmartCam app has also been packaged for installation via opkg.
 - The ipk files for tagged releases are available in the Tags section of this repository.
-- Two tyoes if ipk files can be created: for the Engineering Model (EM) or for the spacecraft.
+- Two types if ipk files can be created: for the Engineering Model (EM) or for the spacecraft.
-- The EM and spacecraft ipk packaging only differd in that the former includes mocking related files (i.e. mock picture files).
+- The EM and spacecraft ipk packaging only differ in that the former includes mocking related files (i.e. mock picture files).

 Package the app into an ipk for the EM:
 ```bash